MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/index.md

 ---
-title: "Data and Cloud Services"
+title: "Data and Cloud Services in Xamarin.iOS Apps"
-description: "Stabilization and Deployment Guides" ms.prod: xamarin ms.assetid: 945719F7-7CE6-4207-BF0F-23195125FC84
+description: "This document links to guides that describe how to work with local data, iCloud, and CloudKit in a Xamarin.iOS app." ms.prod: xamarin ms.assetid: 945719F7-7CE6-4207-BF0F-23195125FC84 ms.technology: xamarin-ios
-ms.technology: xamarin-ios